-Enter your project idea in the "Suggest a Project" interactive map at: http://maps. kirklandwa.gov/Html5Viewer/?viewer=- capitallmprovement at any time during the year.
-(Click the "I want to..." orange button and then select "Submit a Project Idea" in the drop-down dialog box.
-The interactive map will step you through pinpointing your project location, selecting a project type and describing your idea.)
+Enter your project idea through the OurKirkland interactive map at: https://kirklandwa.qscend.com/ourkirkland at any time during the year.
+To do so, click the "Request for Service" blue button and then enter the address for your project selection or use the pin on the map.
+Then select "Suggest a Project" in the drop-down dialog box and select the type of project.
+Please then provide comments describing your project suggestion.
 The City reviews and responds to all suggestions and will let you know if your project meets the NSP parameters.